Home > Home Maintenance > HVAC > Water Leaking Air Conditioner

 1. Turn Your AC Off

-As soon as you see that your air conditioner is leaking, you should turn it off.
+As soon as you see that your air conditioner is not draining or is leaking, you should turn it off.
 Once you locate the source of the leak, you can address it and turn the unit back on.

 If your evaporator coil is frozen, you will need to let it thaw before a service technician can work on your system.
 Until you figure out what is causing the leaking, it is best to leave your air conditioner off.